Victorian Football Club (SAFA): History Pre SAFA

+The club's home ground was established in 1873 at the portion of the Park Lands at the foot of Strangways Terrace, North Adelaide.

 The Victorian Football Club first recorded game was against a team called Young Clubs on Saturday 13 June 1874.
 The game resulted in a victory with the only goal kicked by H. Barry who played excellently all afternoon.

-The club's home ground was established in May 1875 west of and at the foot of Montefiore Hill, North Adelaide and was used until the end of the 1881 season.
+On 22 May 1875, a new home ground west of and at the foot of Montefiore Hill, North Adelaide was established and used for games until the end of the 1881 season.

-At the 1875 annual dinner held at the Crown and Sceptre Hotel on Wednesday evening, 15 September the secretary, G. E. Downs reported that the club had only lost the opening match out of nine matches played, and that they had obtained 23 goals in these matches to four goals scored against them.
+At the 1875 annual dinner held at the Crown and Sceptre Hotel on Wednesday evening, 15 September the secretary, George Downs reported that the club had only lost the opening match out of nine matches played, and that they had obtained 23 goals in these matches to four goals scored against them.

 The Victorian Football Club captained by G. Downs was the first to play a game against the newly formed South Adelaide Football Club on 20 May 1876 at Montefiore Hill which started at 3pm.
 After some hard work and several disputes over the rules of the game, it ceased two hours later after the home team the Victorians scored a goal by H. Barry.

+The club finished second in the unofficial interclub competition in 1875 and won in 1876, becoming a founding member of the South Australian Football Association (SAFA) in 1877.

+Foundation member and Joint Inaugural Premiers of SAFA (1877)

-The Victorian club sent delegates and joined the newly formed SAFA on 30 April 1877 and were declared joint SAFA Premiers, together with South Adelaide, in the inaugural SAFA season of 1877.
+The Victorian club sent delegates and joined the newly formed South Australian Football Association on 30 April 1877.

+The club's first SAFA game was against Port Adelaide and was played on their home game at Montefiore Hill, North Adelaide on Saturday 26 May 1877.
+It ended in a victory of one goal to nil.

+The team selected was — H. Barry, G. Downs (Captain), C. Warren, J. Sharp, W. Knill, W. Alratton, B. Furnell, G. Bryant, W. Lammey, F. Fiveash, G. Murray, J. Lyons, J. Davis, W. Davis, A. Frayne, J. Atkinson, F. Atkinson, H. Allen, W. Osborne, W, Salsberg.
+Emergency men — F. Culley, F. Beetson.